ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 We can then collect the output from all the simulations in our current directory with one function call.

 ```
 get_results_all()
 ```

-This creates two files in our working directory:
+This creates two plain-text files in our working directory:
 `ss3sim_scalars.csv` and `ss3sim_ts.csv`
-containing scalar output values (e.g. maximum sustainable yield) and time-series values (e.g. biomass each year), respectively.
+containing scalar output estimates (e.g. maximum sustainable yield) and time-series estimates (e.g. biomass each year), respectively.
 There are separate columns for OM and EM values, making it simple to calculate error metrics, such as relative (Figure 2) or absolute error.
 TODO add a couple sentences about the results.

 # How ss3sim complements other simulation software

-The primary purpose of ss3sim is to explore the behaviour and performance of statistical catch-at-age models under different assumptions about the OM or EM.
+The general purpose of ss3sim
+is to explore the behaviour and performance of alternative sampling scenarios and EM configurations across alternative states of nature specified by the OMs.
-In particular it provides a suite of functions for dynamically creating structural differences in OMs and EMs.
+In particular, ss3sim provides a suite of functions for dynamically creating structural differences in OMs and EMs.
-This expedites testing the properties of stock assessment models, whether the differences are between the OM and EM [e.g. @johnson2013], or between multiple versions of the EM [e.g. @ono2013]. ss3sim is thus ideal for answering questions about mismatches between OM and EM or different structures of EM for a given OM.
+This expedites testing the properties of alternative stock assessment model configurations, whether the differences are between the OMs and EMs [@johnson2013], or between multiple versions of the EMs [@ono2013]. ss3sim is thus ideal for answering questions about mismatches between OMs and EMs or different structures of EMs for a given OM.

+TODO fix this paragraph!
 The downside this approach is the functions only work for a subset of combinations of options available for SS3 models.
-Due to this and the nature of the goal of ss3sim we emphasize generic models that can be broadly applied to a variety of simulation studies.
+Due to this fact, and also due to the initial goal of ss3sim we emphasize generic models that can be broadly applied to a variety of simulation studies.
-As a consequence, it is difficult to quickly adapt a new SS model to work within the framework.
+Therefore, it is difficult
+to quickly adapt a new SS model to work within the framework.
-However, testing the properties of very specific assessment models is not the goal of ss3sim, and thus more generic models should be sufficient for most simulation studies conducted in this framework.
+However, testing the properties of very specific assessment model setups is not the goal of ss3sim, and thus more generic models should be sufficient for most simulation studies conducted in this framework.